cameronelow/til/_posts/2021-05-18-learning-react-for-mobile-apps.md

 }
 ```
 With event handling, I can also change the state of a Component with ```this.setState()```.
 This makes the app more dynamic and interactive.

+These were some of the basics of React that I have learned so far.
+For my final project, I will be making a mobile app, which will build upon what I've learned so far in React development.